 Observer 1 - Coordinator of the group.
-Obtain agreement of who is who within the team, arrange discussion of the team contract and get all to sign it, set and agree schedule of group work with the team.
+Obtain agreement of who is who within the team, arrange discussion of the team contract and get all to sign it, set and agree schedule of groupwork with the team.

 Observer 2 - This person takes on a role as an observer of the process.
-This person should consider what she/he would say if she/he were Áine and create a tick box list.
-This tick box can used as part of the observation, i.e. is this what actually happened?
-In addition, the observer should make notes on how the group work element of the project works out, i.e. was the team contract adhered to?
+This person should consider what she/he would say if she/he were Aine and create a tick box list.
+This tick box can used as part of the observation, i.e. is this what actually happened.
+In addition, the observer should make notes on how the groupwork element of the project work out, i.e. was the team contract adhered to.

 Conor (Student) is aggrieved, he expected more support in the form of synchronous classes and is unhappy that the tutor pointed him to more 'online resources' and 'rubrics' after the initial complaint.
-There is too much left to the students, and Áine, the educator, does not teach.
+There is too much left to the students, and Aine, the educator, doesn't teach.
 She runs one tutorial every three weeks, that is far too few as far as Conor is concerned.
 For this discussion forum project, Conor wants more instruction on how design factors are implemented in practice in order to be able to weigh them up.
-He is enraged that Áine has ignored him and told the project group to get on with the project without him.
+He is enraged that Aine has ignored him and told the project group to get on without him.
 He wrote a letter of complaint to the relevant institutional body to complain about Áine and the course.

-Deirdre (Institutional manager) - Deirdre has promised the student that she would look into the situation and get back to him within a few days.
+Deirdre (Institutional manager) - Deirdre has promised the student that she would look into the situation and get back to Conor within a few days.
 Deirdre knows Áine, the educator in question, she does a good job and Deirdre has never heard a complaint before.
-Deirdre does wonder, though, why Áine chose to ignore the student and encouraged the rest of the project team to move on without him.

-Deirdre has arranged a call with her to see how best to deal with the student
+Deirdre does wonder, though, why Áine chose to ignore the student and encouraged the rest of the project team to get on without him.
+Deirdre has arranged a call with her to see how best to deal with the student.

-Áine (Educator) - Áine hasn't come across this situation before, students are usually happy once they receive a response to their complaints, and they like getting extra resources. Áine is not really sure what this student's problem is and hates confrontation.
-As most of the other students seem to be getting on OK Áine told them to move on with the project without Conor.
+Áine (Educator) - Áine hasn't come across this situation before, students are usually happy once they receive a response to their complaints, and they like getting extra resources. Áine is not really sure student's what this problem is and hates confrontation.
+As most of the other students seem to be getting on OK Áine told them to get on with the project without Conor.
 Now Conor has complained to Áine's institutional manager, Deirdre, who has called her in to discuss what can be done about Conor.
 Aine wants to be prepared for this call as she knows that she is the expert on the ground.